Trying to sleep when you have anxiety is not fun and games.

 Most of the time, no. Weighted blankets shouldn’t make you hot.

 It’s easy to see where this question comes from.
 The idea of being underneath a big heavy blanket sounds like a winter dream.
 But in the hot summer nights, this is properly the last thing that you would want.

-Ultimately, it depends on what fabric the weighted blanket is made from.
+Ultimately, it depends on what fabric it is made from.
 If you go for ones made from fleece or flannel, you might find yourself getting uncomfortably warm underneath.
 This is because although these materials are nice and soft, they’re not breathable.
 They trap body heat underneath the blanket, making it nearly impossible to cool yourself down.

-To stop yourself from getting too hot underneath a weighted blanket, you need to choose one with breathable fabric that will circulate cool air during the summer.
+To stop yourself from getting too hot underneath, you need to choose one with breathable fabric that will circulate cool air during the summer.

 As we’ll cover later in this article, Mela Comfort blankets are a great example of breathable anxiety blankets.
 They’re made from a machine washable and breathable fabric, which means you won’t get too hot underneath them.